490 City Park Avenue Columbus, Ohio 43215

 Frequently Asked Questions

-No, you maintain full control and can change the trust terms or remove assets at any time.
+No, while you are living you maintain full control and can change the trust terms or remove assets at any time.

 You can set any age requirements and conditions for distributions (common ages are 24 and 30).